sean-olson-e/Angular-and-the-ArcGIS-API-for-JavaScript/sample_apps/3-the-esri-loader/README.md

 - Why?

-  > The only reliable way to load ArcGIS API for JavaScript modules is using Dojo's AMD loader.
+  > "The only reliable way to load ArcGIS API for JavaScript modules is using Dojo's AMD loader."

 - You benefit from getting to: